 I may send to you suggestions from previous students about how to do well in this class.

-Also, you should

-- a) Realize that physics is based on key principles that build upon each other, and the reasoning that follows from them.
+Also, you should - a) Realize that physics is based on key principles that build upon each other, and the reasoning that follows from them.
 You cannot succeed by trying to memorize certain procedures or equations; it just won't work.
 So read the text and listen to lectures with this in mind.
 Keep asking yourself "what is the fundamental idea here?" - b) Review Lecture notes and regular HW assignments .
 It is extremely rare for a student to be able to do well in physics without doing assignments.
 Ask for help electronically if you don't understand lecture or any assignments. - c) Attend every class as it is difficult to learn physics without an interactive dialogue with an instructor who can help you understand the particular difficulties (conceptual or operational) that you are having.
-Learn your class notes well; the course emphasizes material covered in class especially on quizzes - d) Read the chapter before you come to class and take notes on things you don't understand while reading. - e) Make sure that you have the necessary math background. - f) Do not allow yourself to fall behind as the situation will likely get progressively worse - g) Ask questions in class when you don't understand and take advantage of any office hours that are set up

-- h) Plan your schedule so that you have enough time to do the class.
+Learn your class notes well; the course emphasizes material covered in class especially on quizzes - d) Read the chapter before you come to class and take notes on things you don't understand while reading. - e) Make sure that you have the necessary math background. - f) Do not allow yourself to fall behind as the situation will likely get progressively worse - g) Ask questions in class when you don't understand and take advantage of any office hours that are set up - h) Plan your schedule so that you have enough time to do the class.
 Consider reducing your work hours or number of classes. - i) Take advantage of the well organized Math / Science Tutorial Center, EOPS, and the Student success and retention program. - j) Work with other students so you can share their insights.
-Be mindful however of the plagiarism and cheating (see above). - k) talk to another student who has taken any of my classes

-S) Other Resources

-You may choose to look at these other texts which cover the same material.
-You'll need to look at calculus based texts however.
+Be mindful however of the plagiarism and cheating (see above). - k) talk to another student who has taken any of my classes S) Other Resources You may choose to look at these other texts which cover the same material Alternate Texts:

-Alternate Texts:

-Knight, Physics for Scientists and Engineers

-Giancoli, Physics

-Hewitt, Conceptual Physics

-Holt (Publisher), Physics

-Feynman Lectures on Physics

-Khan Academy videos

-Walter Lewin video lectures and other online lectures

-And many more....
+Knight, Physics for Scientists and Engineers Giancoli, Physics Hewitt, Conceptual Physics Matter Interactions (forget authors' names) Holt (Publisher), Physics Feynman Lectures on Physics Khan Academy videos Walter Lewin video lectures and other online lectures And many more....
 T) Excused Absences:

-A class, lab, or quiz, midterm, PN work is excused if

-- a) you inform the instructor before the next class of the class AND - b) you have a doctor's note, a legal notice, a death in the family, or other documentation of "extraordinary circumstances" (to be judged by the instructor).
+A class, lab, or quiz, midterm, PN work is excused if - a) you inform the instructor before the class oAND - b) you have a doctor's note, a legal notice, a death in the family, or other documentation of "extraordinary circumstances" (to be judged by the instructor).
 What is an extraordinary circumstance?